Gin-Quin/Fa/documentation/functions/defining-functions.md

 In Fa, you define a function with the fat arrow `=>` operator.

-The syntax is very similar to Typescript's arrow functions, except that you use the `function` keyword:
+The syntax is very similar to TypeScript's arrow functions, except that you use the `function` keyword:

 ```
-// in Typescript
+// in TypeScript
 const myFunction = (): ReturnType => {}

 // in Fa